TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

   <dd>Returns the array of indexes of array elements which are satisfies to predicate function.</dd>

   <dt><a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/CoreLibrary/Package/Documentation/Arrays/getIndexOfArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne/getIndexOfArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne.md">getIndexOfArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne</a></dt>
-  <dd>Returns the index of array element satisfies the predicate if such element is exactly one, otherwise error will be thrown or null will be returned (depending on dedicated option's value).</dd>
+  <dd>Returns the index of array element satisfies the predicate if such element is exactly one, otherwise error will be thrown or null will be returned depending on dedicated option's value.</dd>

 </dl>